 Jakarta is the biggest city in Southeast Asia in terms of population and building height.
 While Bangkok and Kuala Lumpur have more well-known skyscrapers, Jakarta has the biggest overall skyline.
 It’s ranked tenth in the world for the number of buildings over 200 metres.

-Even though the government has announced that it will move the capital to a new location in Borneo, Jakarta will still be the financial capital of the country.
+Even though the government will move the capital to a new location in Borneo, Jakarta will still be the business hub of the country.
 With over 30 million in the greater metropolitan area, it’s business as usual in Jakarta.
-In fact Jakarta is anticipated to be the biggest megacity by 2030 with 35.6 million people.
+In fact, Jakarta is anticipated to be the biggest megacity by 2030 with 35.6 million people.

 Here are some of the major projects planned or underway in Jakarta.